Musée Lumière

 Empty lot by Ottawa Street, Montréal, March 2008

-A museum of light.
 A small wooden construction "floating" on the snow in an empty lot in old Montréal.
-The glowing white snow provided the theme for the museum.
-But it also provided a time-frame, for the museum would be dismantled after the melting of the snow would cause it to "land."
+The glowing white snow provided the theme and also a time-frame.
+The construction was to be dismantled after all the snow had melted away (which took around 2 months).

-The interior of the museum was shaped like a spiral along which were displayed three "artworks," all having light as their medium.
+The interior was shaped like a spiral along which were displayed three visual devices all having light as their medium.

-The first of these works was a small circular window, a glass "iris" with a metal "pupil" consisting of a combination lock.
+The first of these devices was a small circular window, a glass "iris" with a metal "pupil" consisting of a combination lock.

-The second work consisted of a fenced-off window-cone protruding outwards from the spiral.
-Attached to the extremity of the cone was a back-lit photograph depicting an adjacent derelict hallway frequently used as a shelter by local homeless.
+The second device consisted of a fenced-off window-cone protruding outwards from the spiral´s wall.
+Attached to the extremity of this cone was a back-lit photograph depicting an adjacent derelict hallway frequently used as a shelter by local homeless.
 In front of the photograph, midway down the cone, printed on Plexiglas, hung a small text quoting a website advertising new lofts for sale on a nearby street:

 Light is a basic necessity of life.
 Here on William Street, near the water, the light pours in.
 The brilliantly designed warehouse-style windows and thoughtful use of materials create the kind of space you dream about.

-The third and last work, located in the central chamber of the museum, consisted of a camera obscura in which the adjacent street was projected onto the soles of a pair of old shoes.
+The third and last device, located in the central chamber of the construction, consisted of a camera obscura in which the adjacent street was projected onto the soles of a pair of old shoes.

 Musée Lumière was produced during an artist residency at the Darling Foundry, Quartier Éphémère.